amruthn1/TopographicalMapsProject/README.md

 Still a WIP

-First run "python3 utils.py init" and then "python3 utils.py clean" at the root of the project to purge any unnecessary files
+First run "python3 -m utils init" and then "python3 -m utils clean" at the root of the project to purge any unnecessary files

+Add the PDF files from the archive you want to view as 3D models

-Then run "python3 runner.py" in order to run the project
+Then run "python3 -m runner.py" in order to run the project